Balaji01-4D/user-authentication-template-golang/README.md

 - CORS is configured with `AllowCredentials: true` and `AllowOrigins: ["http://localhost:5173"]`.
 Update this for your frontend.
 - Graceful shutdown is implemented in `cmd/api/main.go` and handles SIGINT/SIGTERM with a 5s drain period.

+## Contributing

+Contributions are welcome.
+See `CONTRIBUTING.md` for how to get started, coding standards, and the PR process.

+## Security

+If you discover a vulnerability, please follow the guidance in `SECURITY.md` and do not open a public issue.

+## License

+MIT.
+See `LICENSE` for details.